AmbientRun/Ambient/docs/src/user/getting_started.md

 Ambient projects are called _embers_.
 An ember is a collection of code, assets, and configuration that can be run in Ambient.
 They can be combined with other embers to create a game.

-## Creating a ember
+## Creating an ember

-To create a ember, run:
+To create an ember, run:

 ```sh
 ambient new my-ember